-M. Any other development that is not explicitly and specifically exempt from coastal development permit requirements by Section 2220.68.050 (Coastal Development Permit Not Required: Exempt Development) above.
+M. Any other development that is not explicitly and specifically exempt from coastal permit requirements by Section 22.68.050 above.

-2220.68.070 - De Minimis Waiver of Coastal Development Permit
+22.68.070 - De Minimis Waiver of Coastal Permit

-The Director may waive the requirement for a Coastal Development Permit through a De Minimis Coastal Development Permit Waiver in compliance with this Section upon a written determination that thedevelopment meets all the criteria and procedural requirements set forth in A. through G. below:
+The Director may waive the requirement for a Coastal Permit through a De Minimis Coastal Permit Waiver in compliance with this Section upon a written determination that the development meets all the criteria and procedural requirements set forth in A. through G. below:

 - A. No Adverse Coastal Resource Impacts.
-The development has no potential for adverse effects, either individually or cumulatively, on coastal resources. - B. LCP Consistency. -The development is consistent with the certified Marin County Local Coastal Program, - C. Not Appealable to CCC.
-The development is not of a type or in a location where an action on the development would be appealable to the Coastal Commission.
-(For development appealable to the Coastal Commission, see Section 2220.70.030(B)(6) (Public Hearing Waiver for Minor Development).) - D. Notice.
-Public notice of the proposed De Minimis Waiver of Coastal Development Permit and opportunities for public comment shall be provided as required by Section 2220.70.050 (Public Notice), including provision of notice to the Coastal Commission. - E. Executive Director Determination.
+The development has no potential for adverse effects, either individually or cumulatively, on coastal resources. - B. LCP Consistency.
+The development is consistent with the certified Marin County Local Coastal Program, - C. Not Appealable to CCC.
+The development is not of a type or in a location where an action on the development would be appealable to the Coastal Commission (For development appealable to the Coastal Commission, see Section 22.70.030(B)(6).) - D. Notice.
+Public notice of the proposed De Minimis Waiver of Coastal Permit and opportunities for public comment shall be provided as required by Section 22.70.050, including provision of notice to the Coastal Commission. - E. Executive Director Determination.
 The Director shall provide a notice of determination to issue a De Minimis Waiver to the Executive Director of the Coastal Commission no later than 10 days prior to the required Board of Supervisors hearing.
-If the Executive Director notifies the Director that a waiver should nube issued, the applicant shall be required to obtain a Coastal Development Permit if the applicant wishes to proceed with the development. - F. Review and Concurrence.
-The Director's determination to issue a De Minimis Waiver shall be subject to review and concurrence by the Board of Supervisors. -The Director shall not issue a De Minimis Waiver until the public comment period, including at a minimum through and including the required Board of Supervisor hearing, has expired. -No De Minimis Waiver may be issued unless it has been reported to the Board of Supervisors at a regularly scheduled meeting where the public shall have the opportunity to testify and otherwise participate in a hearing on the De Minimis Waiver.
-If two or more Supervisors so request at this hearing, the De Minimis Waiver shall not be issued and, instead, an application for a Coastal Development Permit shall be required and processed in accordance with the provisions of this chapter.
-Otherwise, the Waiver shall be deemed approved, effective, and issued the day of the Board of Supervisors hearing. -In addition to the noticing requirements above, within seven (7) calendar days of effective date of a De Minimis Waiver of Coastal Development Permit, the Director shall notify the Coastal Commission and any persons who specifically requested notice of such action via first class mail; a Notice of Final Action describing the issuance and effectiveness of the De Minimis Waiver.
+If the Executive Director notifies the Director that a waiver should not be issued, the applicant shall be required to obtain a Coastal Permit if the applicant wishes to proceed with the development. - F. Review and Concurrence.
+The Director's determination to issue a De Minimis Waiver shall be subject to review and concurrence by the Board of Supervisors.
+The Director shall not issue a De Minimis Waiver until the public comment period, including at a minimum through and including the required Board of Supervisor hearing, has expired.
+No De Minimis Waiver may be issued unless it has been reported to the Board of Supervisors at a regularly scheduled meeting where the public shall have the opportunity to testify and otherwise participate in a hearing on the De Minimis Waiver.
+If two or more Supervisors so request at this hearing, the De Minimis Waiver shall not be issued and, instead, an application for a Coastal Permit shall be required and processed in accordance with the provisions of this chapter.
+Otherwise, the Waiver shall be deemed approved, effective, and issued the day of the Board of Supervisors hearing.
+In addition to the noticing requirements above, within seven (7) calendar days of effective date of a De Minimis Waiver of Coastal Permit, the Director shall notify the Coastal Commission and any persons who specifically requested notice of such action via first class mail, a Notice of Final Action describing the issuance and effectiveness of the De Minimis Waiver.

 G. Waiver Expiration.
 A De Minimis Waiver shall expire and be of no further force and effect if the authorized development is not completed within three years of the effective date of the waiver.
-In this event, a Coastal Development Permit shall be required for the development.
+In this event, a Coastal Permit shall be required for the development.

-2220.68.080 - Projects Requiring a Coastal Commission Coastal Permit
+22.68.080 - Projects Requiring a Coastal Commission Coastal Permit